Fit as a Mama Bear

 Instructions

-• Pre-heat the waffle maker to high and grease.
+• Pre-heat the waffle maker to high and grease it with a non-stick spray.
 Melt the coconut oil in the microwave.

 • In a large bowl, combine all the dry ingredients and mix well.

-• Whisk in the eggs, coconut oil, pumpkin, and honey together until smooth.
-Pour into the bowl of dry ingredients and combine.
+• One by one, whisk in the eggs, coconut oil, pumpkin, dairy-free milk, and honey together until smooth.

-• Stir in the almond milk.
-Let the waffle batter sit for 3-5 minutes for the coconut flour to absorb.
+• Let the waffle batter sit for 3-5 minutes for the coconut flour to absorb.

 • Portion out four waffles into the Heritage Rock Waffle Maker.
-Make sure there's no thin spots.
+Make sure there's no thin spots and use a silicone spatula to gently shape them.

-• Close the lid fully and let cook for 11 minutes (if you like your waffles crispy, cook for another five minutes).
+• Close the lid fully (but do not lock it) and let them cook for 9-11 minutes (if you like your waffles crispy, cook for another five minutes).

-• Open the waffle maker and use a silicone spatula to remove the waffles.
+• Open the waffle maker and let the waffles sit for another 2 minutes before using a silicone spatula to remove the waffles.
 Pour any remaining batter to make the last waffle and repeat cooking instructions.

 • Top with your favorites and enjoy!